 "The total net cost of smoking in Australia in 2015–16 has been estimated at $136.9 billion, comprising $19.2 billion in tangible costs and $117.7 billion in intangible costs.
 The largest of these tangible costs was spending on tobacco by dependent smokers ($5.5 billion), followed by workplace costs ($5.0 billion) and the reduction in economic output due to premature mortality ($3.4 billion).
 Intangible costs were estimated using the value of life lost and pain and suffering caused by smoking-attributable ill health ($25.6 billion), and premature mortality ($92.1 billion) (Whetton et al. 2019)"*4*.

 These figures come from the study, Wheton et. al of Curtin University, financed by the federal government.
-In it they accept all of Collins and Lapsley, 2008, and add:
+In it they accept all the findings of Collins and Lapsley, 2008, and add:

 There seems to be no limit to the exuberance with which government funded studies will dish out exaggerated figures that seem to endorse the continual increase in taxation on tobacco products.
 And under the radiance of this saintly glow, our governments, federal and state are reaping a rich harvest in tax income.